dylanhan99/rdxgraphics/README.md

 BVH (ECS/Systems/BVHSystem.\*):</br>
 - The bulk of the rubrics is here
-- The main algorithm for TopDown and BottomUp are BVHSystem::BVHTree_TopDown and BVHSystem::BVHTree_BottomUp.
+- (Assignment 3) The main algorithm for TopDown and BottomUp are BVHSystem::BVHTree_TopDown and BVHSystem::BVHTree_BottomUp.
+- (Assignment 4) The main algorithm for OctTree and KDTree are BVHSystem::BVHTree_OctTree and BVHSystem::BVHTree_KDTree.
 - All supporting functions such as tree building strategies can be found used within the BVH tree building functions.

 GSM/GUI (GSM/, GUI/):</br>